 Air Quality - Motor vehicle emissions are a major contributor of contaminants such as particulates, nitrogen oxides and carbon monoxide.
 Chemical reactions between nitrogen oxides and volatile organic compounds (VOC) in the presence of sunlight produce surface ozone which also compromises air quality.
 Overall, Vermont's air quality is good.
-Vermont has much less traffic congestion, commerce and industry that can contribute to poor air quality.
-Even so, there are days when high levels of fine particulate matter in the air make it risky to be outdoors and physically active, especially for older adults, children, and people with chronic conditions such as asthma.
+Even so, there are days when high levels of fine particulate matter in the air create potentially unhealthy conditions for groups such as older adults, children, and people with chronic conditions such as asthma to engage in outdoor activity.
 Chittenden County has a very low percentage of days per year when the surface ozone level and concentration of ambient particulate matter register above National Ambient Air Quality Standards (NAAQS).
 As the population of Chittenden County increases over the coming decades, bolstering the transit system, creating a contiguous infrastructure for active modes of transportation, and focusing on dense development patterns that encourage non-motorized trips will help to maintain healthy air quality.